-There are 14 Local Health Integration Networks (LHINs) in the province of Ontario whose role is to plan, integrate and fund local health care, and improve access and patient experience.
-For anyone needing health care services at home, at school or in the community, Local Health Integration Network (LHINs) are the place to turn.
+There are 14 offices of Home and Community Care Support Services (formerly Local Health Integration Networks) in the province of Ontario.
+Their role is to plan, integrate and fund local health care, and improve access and patient experience.
+For anyone needing health care services at home, at school or in the community, Home and Community Care Support Services are the place to turn.
 These are especially pertinent to seniors and families who are considering the need for supported living programs or long-term care options.
-LHINs work with families to help them make informed choices about care, where and when they are in need.
+They work with families to help them make informed choices about care, where and when they are in need.

 Find home care services now